 - The National Art Gallery contains some of the best examples of European art.

-- The Benaki museum and the National Archeological museum are other important places to see in Athens.
+- The Benaki Museum and the National Archeological museum are other important places to see in Athens.

-- The National Garden of Athens is peaceful and luscious area of greenery in the heart of the city.
+- The National Garden of Athens is a peaceful and luscious area of greenery in the heart of the city.

 The joy of holidaying doubles when you have a great accommodation option at your end.
 And Athens ensures to help you with the best accommodation options ever.
-Some popular options include The Divani Caravel Hotel Athens (Luxury), Marble House (Budget), Electra Palace Hotel (5 Star) and Evripides (2 Star).
+Some popular options include The Divani Caravel Hotel Athens (Luxury), Marble House (Budget), Electra Palace Hotel (5 Star), and Evripides (2 Star).